Table of Contents

 (if it can ff and defaults have not been changed) or git merge --ff-only

 ).
-Both methods result in a linear history, that makes it look like the feature branch commits were applied directly to master.
+Both methods result in a linear history, that makes it look like the feature branch commits were applied directly to main (without merge commits).

 The main difference seems to be that rebase is really replaying or copying commits onto the new base, versus merge ff, which is more like a pointer move.
 The result is that, although the output looks the same, rebase can end up with different commit hashes, since copying a commit results in a slightly different hash.